ekazaev/ChatLayout/README.md

 `print("\(updateItems)")` into `ChatLayout.prepare(forCollectionViewUpdates:)` method. `ChatLayout` doesn't know what you expected to see.
 It just processes your changes according to the commands it has received.

+### About sticky headers or footers

+Sticky headers or footers are not supported by `ChatLayout` but your contributions are welcome.

 ## License

 `ChatLayout` is distributed under [the MIT license](https://github.com/ekazaev/ChatLayout/blob/master/LICENSE).